 Aim 2A.
 A phylogenomic analysis of the Wild Medicine collection.
 In this aim, we will perform a phylogenomic analysis of the 50+ medicinal plant genomes along with representative outgroups from each clade (selected in Aim 1) and all fully sequenced land plants.
 Bi-annual updates of our BigPlant analysis, as part of our NSF funded effort [NSF# IOS-0922738], include all fully sequenced plant genomes and this Aim will benefit by including the resources developed there in.
 We will implement this using a phylogenomic pipeline we have previously constructed and validated using genome sequences from 150 species (BigPlantv1.0) [1].
 This bioinformatics pipeline will enable us to identify the individual gene losses, gains and mutations leading to species divergence [1,2].

 BigPlant framework: The “BigPlant” phylogenomic pipeline (Fig. 2) is a parsimony-based phylogeny building software that can handle large genomic datasets at an, unprecedented one- amino acid resolution level [1] and provide information about the level of support provided by each gene/amino acid to each branching point on the final tree.

-Figure 2.
-Phylogenomics pipeline: Reconstructing phylogeny from genomic sequence data identifies individual genes and characters that provide support Partitioned Branch Support (PBS) [Baker RH, DeSalle R (1997) Syst Biol 46: 654–673] at each branching point on the tree [1].
+It has the ability to include complete and partial genomes in the same analysis and is robust to missing data.
+These properties are particularly amenable to this project since our transcriptome sampling will generate partial genomes with an estimate 20-30% of genes missing.
+The missing gene information is unlikely to be a major factor in our approach since we are specifically sampling the active plant part and therefore are very likely to capture the relevant actively expressed genes.
+The positive PBS values for each gene gives us a reliable measure to identify genes underlying diversification of species and/or groups and sets of such genes can be readily used in downstream over-representation analysis.

 We have previously shown that such high-resolution evolutionary analysis of plant genomes is capable of identifying the genes that provide Positive Branch Support [Baker RH, DeSalle R (1997) Syst Biol 46: 654–673] at each node of the BigPlant Tree [1].
 This approach has enabled us to identify specific genes and biological processes (using Gene Ontology/MIPS term analysis) that have independently evolved in multiple groups of species [1] i.e., signatures of convergent evolution.
 For example, our previous work on the genomes of 150 species of land plants (Fig. 3), including 5 fully sequenced genomes, was able to identify genes involved in oxidative protection as having specifically evolved in three separate clades of the Rosids and Asterids, plant species known to be rich in antioxidants (Fig. 4).